Clan MacLachlan Association of North America

 Benefits of Membership

 The CMANA currently has representation, in a Clan Tent, at over 40 Scottish and Celtic Festivals, Games and Fairs across North America each year.
 These tents provide a central location for our membership to socialize and participate in sponsored activities such as Tartan Parades and Clan Competitions (for example, the Haggis Hurl).
-The CMANA provides its members with information on any of the approximately 250 annual events held across North America each year.
+The CMANA provides its members with information on many of the approximately 250 annual events held across North America each year.
 This information is published in The ROEBUCK and can be requested separately.

 Besides the activities in North Carolina, the Association holds an Annual New England Regional Gathering and Dinner.
 Traditionally, this dinner is held in conjunction with the Tam O'Shanter Highland Games in Brocton, Massachusetts.
+The New Hampshire Highland Games at Loon Mountain in mid-September are scenic games, and visitors are encouraged to attend the "Highland Fling" held on Saturday evening each year.

 The Association also holds its Annual Great Lakes Regional Dinner on the Fourth Saturday of June during the Ohio Scottish Games in Oberlin, Ohio (near Cleveland).
 The dinner has been traditionally held at Mountain Jack's Restaurant, which is next to the Holiday Inn in Elyria, Ohio.